CPHS/OPHS Glossary of Terms

 individual obtained for research purposes.
 This includes information

-collected by an investigator through intervention/interaction with
+collected by an investigator through intervention/interaction with the

-intervention/interaction with the individual.
+with the individual.

 Human Research Protection Program:

-The systematic and comprehensive approach by an organization to the
+The systematic and comprehensive approach by an organization to the protection

-protection of human subjects in research.
+of human subjects in research.

 Human Subject:

-A living individual about whom an investigator conducting research:
+A living individual about whom an investigator conducting research: (1)

-(1) obtains information or biospecimens through intervention or interaction
+obtains information or biospecimens through intervention or interaction

-with the individual and uses, studies, or analyzes the information
+with the individual and uses, studies, or analyzes the information or

-identifiable private information or identifiable biospecimens.
-Sometimes
+private information or identifiable biospecimens.
+Sometimes also referred

-also referred to as Participant.
+to as Participant.
 (See also: Research)

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z